tozny/browser-sodium-sdk/README.md

 # Getting Started

-To get familiar with TozStore, you can run the following code samples in a sandbox and follow the changes being made in the Tozny Dashboard.
+To get familiar with TozStore, you can run the following code samples in ajadfkljsadfkjsandbox and follow the changes being made in the Tozny Dashboard.

 ## NPM Installation